Communication Studies Overview

 Students who complete the major will have knowledge of foundational theories of communication; prevailing communication research paradigms; media industry structure and practices; prevailing criticism of media practice and performance; media influence on individuals and groups; the interplay of media systems in a global context; roles and functions of communication in interpersonal, group, organizational, and public contexts; conventions of public address and advocacy; and the impact and ethics of persuasion.
 Students will also have the ability to think critically; develop and present an argument; conduct and evaluate social scientific, interpretive, and critical research; communicate effectively in interpersonal, group, organizational, and public contexts; and invent, arrange, and deliver effective and ethical messages via oral, print, and electronic modes.

-Practical experience is a valuable addition to the undergraduate major and the department offers opportunities for students to participate in an outstanding internship program.
-In addition, the department supports The Vista, USDtv, and USD Radio and offers the opportunity to receive academic credit for these experiences.
+Practical experience is a valuable addition to the undergraduate major.
+The department offers opportunities for students to participate in an outstanding internship program and in student media (The Vista, USD-tv, and USD Radio) providing the opportunity to receive academic credit for these experiences.
 No more than three practicum units may be applied toward the major or minor.
 No more than six units combined of practicum may be applied to the BA degree.

 Students are encouraged to participate in study abroad to complement the major with global learning opportunities.
 No more than six units from a non-USD faculty led study abroad course can be applied to the major or minor.